SummersRemote/CSSAssist/README.md

 createCSS(styles)
 ----------------
 The createCSS() method loads a programmatically constructed stylesheet.
-The context is not relevant and should be called as
+Note that the context is not relevant, and this method should be called without parentheses.

 ```javascript
 var myStyles = "body { background-color: red;} div { background-color: yellow;}";